biosustain/cameo/README.md

 - [cobrapy](https://github.com/opencobra/cobrapy) for constraint-based modeling
 - [optlang](https://github.com/biosustain/optlang) for heuristic optimization and mathematical programming

-Computationally heavy methods have been parallelized and can be run on clusters using IPython parallelization framework (see example and documetnation for more details).
+Computationally heavy methods have been parallelized and can be run on a clusters using the IPython parallelization framework (see example and documetnation for more details).
 The default fallback is python's multiprocessing library.